-The Surgical Weight-Loss Center at Denver Health strives to answer all the questions you may have about bariatric surgery and our program.
+The Bariatric Surgery Center at Denver Health strives to answer all the questions you may have about bariatric surgery and our program.
 Below are the most common questions we receive from interested patients.
 If you have additional questions, please contact our bariatric coordinator by calling 303-602-6232.

 Frequently Asked Questions about Bariatric Surgery